Standalone C++ example: validate an ONNX model with onnx_light checker#

 CMakeLists.txt#

-The example uses find_package and links against the exported onnx_light::onnx_light target:
+The example uses find_package and links against the exported onnx_light::onnx_light target. onnx_light::lib_onnx_optim is also linked so the program can call onnx_optim shape inference:

 cmake_minimum_required(VERSION 3.15)